apollographql/apollo/docs/source/tutorial/resolvers.md

 };
 ```

-The code above shows the resolver functions for the `Query` type fields: `launches`, `launch`, and `me`.
-The first argument to our _top-level_ resolvers, `parent`, is always blank because it refers to the root of our graph.
-The second argument refers to any `arguments` passed into our query, which we use in our `launch` query to fetch a launch by its id.
-Finally, we destructure our data sources from the third argument, `context`, in order to call them in our resolvers.
+As this code shows, resolvers are defined as a **map**, where the map's keys correspond to our schema's types and fields.

+* All three resolver functions assign their first positional argument (`parent`) to the variable `_` as a convention to indicate that they don't use it.

+* The `launches` and `me` functions assign their _second_ positional argument (`args`) to `__` for the same reason.
+The `launch` function _does_ use the `args` argument, however, because the `launch` field takes an `id` argument.

+* All three resolver functions _do_ use the third positional argument (`context`).
+Specifically, they destructure it to access our data sources to call methods on them.

+* None of the resolver functions even specifies the fourth positional argument (`info`), because they don't use it and there's no other need to include it.

-Our resolvers are simple and concise because the logic is embedded in the `LaunchAPI` and `UserAPI` data sources.
-We recommend keeping your resolvers thin as a best practice, which allows you to safely refactor without worrying about breaking your API.
+As you can see, these resolver functions are short!
+That's because most of the logic they rely on is part of the `LaunchAPI` and `UserAPI` data sources.
+By keeping resolvers thin as a best practice, you can safely refactor your backing logic while reducing the likelihood of breaking your API.

 ### Run queries in the playground